DiscoverCCRI/portal_v2/INSTALL.md

 ![](docs/imgs/first-run.png)

-When finished used `ctrl-c` to stop the Django server and `docker compose stop` to stop the Postgres container
+When finished use `ctrl-c` to stop the Django server and `docker compose stop` to stop the Postgres container

 If you want to reset everything back to clean us the `reset-to-clean.sh` script (stops/removes all running containers and purges all data)